-OK, so we admit that our elves are not the most angelic of creatures at times, more often that not causing mischief.
-But over the holiday season – they are undoubtedly the star of the show.
-So give them the best seat in the house and put them in the spotlight by using them as Christmas tree topper.
+We can admit that our elves are not the most angelic of creatures at times, more often that not causing mischief.
+But over the holiday season — they are undoubtedly the star of the show.
+So give them the best seat in the house and put them in the spotlight by using them as Christmas tree toppers.

 Placing your elf on a shelf up high will give your character the perfect vantage point to see if the children are really being naughty or nice.
 And we love what Jamasa (aka @theecreativedir), a digital designer has done with hers.

 Your festive friend made quite the appearance flying into your headquarters, so it'd be rude to not depart in a decorative way.
 Here, he or she has departed with Santa, but not before leaving a frosty farewell display on the window for you to find!

 To create this silhouette, take a visit to the Elf on the Shelf Frosty Farewell printable guide, a handy PDF for you to print and use as a stencil, and you'll also need some artificial spray snow which is available on Amazon.

 Alternatively, you could also create some Santa and elf-sized 'footprints' as a Christmas porch decorating idea.

 If you're scared you'll ruin an upholstered sofa or don't want the hassle of scrubbing fake snow off your windows – this alternate bye-bye message is just as beautiful and the kids will love that their elf said goodbye.
 Elf on the Shelf ideas should continue until the festive period is over, after all...